Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzServiceFabricNodeType.md

 ## SYNTAX

 ```
-Remove-AzureRmServiceFabricNodeType [-ResourceGroupName] <String> [-Name] <String> -NodeType <String>
+Remove-AzServiceFabricNodeType [-ResourceGroupName] <String> [-Name] <String> -NodeType <String>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Use the **Remove-AzureRmServiceFabricNodeType** to remove all nodes from a specific node type and the node type from a cluster.
+Use the **Remove-AzServiceFabricNodeType** to remove all nodes from a specific node type and the node type from a cluster.
 This command cannot be used to delete the primary node type.

 ## EXAMPLES

 ### Example 1
 ```
-PS c:> Remove-AzureRmServiceFabricNodeType -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -NodeTypeName 'nt1'
+PS c:> Remove-AzServiceFabricNodeType -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -NodeTypeName 'nt1'
 ```

 This command will remove NodeType 'nt1' from the cluster.